Samih-codes/Intermediate_Python_Projects/My Pong Game/README.md

 ---
 # Concepts Learned
-- Create a Paddle that responds to Key Presses
+- Implement paddle response to key presses
-- Write the Paddle Class and Create the Second Paddle
+- Define the Paddle class and create the second paddle
-- Write the Ball Class and Make the Ball Move
+- Define the Ball class and enable ball movement
-- Add the Ball Bouncing Logic
+- Implement ball bouncing logic
-- How to Detect Collisions with the Paddle
+- Detect collisions with the paddle
-- How to Detect when the Ball goes Out of Bounds
+- Detect when the ball goes out of bounds
-- Score Keeping and Changing the Ball Speed
+- Implement score keeping and adjust ball speed